von-exia/Summary-of-my-research-in-Deepfake-Detection/README.md

 TBD

 <a id="value"></a>
-## 4. Value for society and buisness
+## 4. Value for society and business
 TBD